Some Kind of Wonderful (film): Reception

 On Rotten Tomatoes the film has an approval rating of 76% based on 45 reviews, with the site's consensus: "Some Kind of Wonderful is above-average '80s teen fare for people who need as much John Hughes in their lives as possible."
 On Metacritic the film has a score of 55 out of 100 based on reviews from 16 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade A− on a scale of A to F.

-Roger Ebert of the Chicago Sun-Times praised the film, calling it worthwhile and entertaining.
+Roger Ebert of the Chicago Sun-Times praised the film, giving it 3 stars out of four and wrote how he admired its clever re-examination of a common film trope: the film "is not about whether the hero will get the girl.
+It is about whether the hero should get the girl, and when was the last time you saw a movie that even knew that could be the question?"
 Janet Maslin of The New York Times stated that Some Kind of Wonderful is the "much-improved, recycled version of the Pretty in Pink story".
 Richard Schickel of Time criticized the film for being unrealistic.
-Masterson's performance was singled out for praise by several critics.
+Masterson's look and performance were singled out for praise by several critics.
 The film grossed $18.5 million at the box office.